sugarsword/joeynmt-toy-models/README.md

 Manual inspection of the translation output:

-Word-level: a collection of most frequent words and lots of <unk>s.
+Word-level: a collection of most frequent words and lots of "unk"s.
 One of the sentences was:

 	Und wir haben <unk> <unk> <unk> als <unk>.
 	<unk> <unk>.
 Ich liebe es.